 Importance in Community Life

-The skills needed to make patterned, double-knit mittens represents many years of diligent work for the Folk Arts Studio Mazsalaca, and these are their hallmark of intangible cultural heritage and identity.
+The skills needed to make patterned, double-knit mittens represents many years of diligent work for the Folk Arts Studio Mazsalaca.
+These are their hallmark of intangible cultural heritage and identity.
 The double-knit mittens of Mazsalaca are doubly warm and doubly beautiful.
 This fifty-year creative journey has been sustained and nurtured by the joint efforts of the studio and the support of the Municipality.

 Read more